10/16/12

 But there is one exception.
 This casserole.

 Sweet Potato Praline Casserole!
-A classic Southern casserole recipe made with whipped sweet potatoes crowned with a pecan praline topping perfect for Thanksgiving or alongside your Christmas ham.
+A classic Southern casserole recipe made with whipped sweet potatoes crowned with a pecan praline topping perfect for Thanksgiving or alongside your Christmas or Easter ham.

 This is one of my favorite side dishes EVER.
 Maybe it’s because I associate it with my favorite holidays (you know… the eating ones: Easter, Thanksgiving and Christmas).